We are absolutely ecstatic about our upcoming exploration of an incredibly gorgeous Asian country.

-(Jolene and most things moving don’t agree, so we got hold of a good supply for the plane flights, the Halong Bay cruise, as well as the train ride to SAPA)
+(Jolene and most things moving don’t agree, so we got hold of a good supply for the plane flights, the Ha long Bay cruise, as well as the train ride to SAPA)

 Asian Travel Essential Supplies!!

-- Hand sanitiser – Liquid antibacterial gel
+- Hand sanitizer – Liquid antibacterial gel

 (For before eating, after you have been exploring all day!
-For after toilet breaks, when having to use less than sanitary toilets and for random moments when you simply desire to cleanse haha!)
+For after toilet breaks, when having to use less than sanitary toilets, and for random moments when you simply desire to cleanse haha!)